fs-eire/ort-webgpu-nodejs-chatapp-prototype/README.md

 1. build onnxruntime with WebGPU

+   use branch `fs-eire/webgpu-ep`

    in the root folder of onnxruntime source code, run the following command:
    ```
    build --config Debug --use_webgpu --build_nodejs --skip_tests
    ```

-2. make a symbol link to the root folder of ONNX Runtime source code. (assume the source code is in C:\code\onnxruntime)
+3. make a symbol link to the root folder of ONNX Runtime source code. (assume the source code is in C:\code\onnxruntime)
    ```
    mklink /D /J onnxruntime C:\code\onnxruntime
    ```

-3. run `npm install` in the root folder of this project.
+4. run `npm install` in the root folder of this project.

-4. prepare model.
+5. prepare model.
    ```
    md models\microsoft
    cd models\microsoft